chrisb2003/react-google-places-autocomplete/README.md

 1. Fork this repo
 2. Clone your fork
 3. Code
-4. Run npm install (for first time builds)
+4. Run npm install
-5. Run npm run build (to build after any code changes)
-6. Test your changes
+5. Test your changes

     For this, I like to use [yalc](https://github.com/whitecolor/yalc), as it allows to emulate the process of using npm/yarn.